Trish Clark Gallery is pleased to present Evanescent Monuments, a body of new works by Chris Corson-Scott made in New Zealand’s South Island.

-Corson-Scott has exhibited widely in New Zealand and internationally.
-Exhibitions include The Devil’s Blind Spot (2016-17) at Christchurch Art Gallery; Kinder’s Presence (2013-14) at Auckland Art Gallery Toi O Tamaki; History in the Taking: 40 Years of PhotoForum (2014) at The University of Auckland’s Gus Fisher Gallery; Photo 14, Maag Halle, Zurich, Switzerland; My Place (2013) Pingyao International Photography Festival, China; Recent Auckland Photography (2013) at North Art; and solo exhibitions at Photospace Gallery, Wellington; the artist-run space Snake Pit, New Photographs (2012); and Photographs (2011) at Wallace Art Centre.
+Corson-Scott has exhibited widely.
+Exhibitions include The Future Machine (2017-18) at Tauranga Art Gallery; The Devil’s Blind Spot (2016-17) at Christchurch Art Gallery; Kinder’s Presence (2013-14) at Auckland Art Gallery Toi O Tamaki; History in the Taking: 40 Years of PhotoForum (2014) at Gus Fisher Gallery, Dunedin Public Art Gallery and City Gallery, Wellington; Photo 14, Maag Halle, Zurich, Switzerland; My Place (2013) Pingyao International Photography Festival, China; and Photographs (2011) at Wallace Art Centre.
+Publications include Evanescent Monuments with Laurence Simmons, Emil McAvoy, and Chris Holdaway (Compound Press, Auckland: 2018), and Dreaming in the Anthropocene, with Chris Holdaway (Compound Press, Auckland: 2017).
 With art historian Edward Hanfling he is the co-author of Pictures They Want to Make: Recent Auckland Photography (Photoforum, Auckland: 2013).

-Key Collections: Auckland Art Gallery Toi o Tamaki, Auckland; Chartwell Collection at Auckland Art Gallery Toi o Tamaki, Auckland; Christchurch Art Gallery Te Puna O Waiwhetu; Wallace Arts Trust, Auckland; NZ Ministry of Foreign Affairs and Trade.
+Key Collections: Auckland Art Gallery Toi o Tamaki; Chartwell Collection at Auckland Art Gallery Toi o Tamaki; Christchurch Art Gallery Te Puna O Waiwhetu; Wallace Arts Trust, Auckland; NZ Ministry of Foreign Affairs and Trade.